dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 <a id="prefer-using--to-convert-null-to-a-boolean-value"></a>
 ### DON'T use `true` or `false` in equality operations

-Using the equality operator to evaluate a *non-nullable* Boolean expression against a Boolean literal is redundant.
+Using the equality operator to evaluate a *non-nullable* boolean expression against a boolean literal is redundant.
-It's always simpler to eliminate the equality operator, and use the unary negation operator (`!`) if necessary:
+It's always simpler to eliminate the equality operator, and use the unary negation operator `!` if necessary:

 {:.good}
 {% prettify dart tag=pre+code %}
 if (nonNullableBool) { ... }

+if (!nonNullableBool) { ... }
 {% endprettify %}

 {:.bad}